JamesMcCullochDickens/SurrealExps/README.md

 # SurrealExps

-This repository contains PyTorch code to train and evaluate the built-in TorchVision models for segmentation on the task of human parsing/part segmentation on the Surreal dataset, for the models LR_ASPP, DeepLabv3 with Resnet50 and Resnet101 backbones.
+This repository contains PyTorch code to train and evaluate the built-in TorchVision models for segmentation on the task of human parsing/part segmentation on the Surreal dataset, for the models LRASPP, DeepLabv3 with Resnet50 and Resnet101 backbones.

 # Installation
 Run install.sh, tested on PyTorch version 2.2.2, torchvision version 0.17.2, Cuda 12.1, and python 3.10.
 Further ultralytics is only